 Famous for its classic Afternoon and High Teas with a wonderful array of estate teas from around the world.

 Orange Pekoe, 3 White Hart Lane, Barnes, London SW1 (020-8876 6070)

-Nestled in a small village of beautiful boutique shops, overlooking the River Thames the Orange Pekoe love tea and everything about it!
-They have travelled far and wide and handpicked some of the finest tea leaves from around the world, they promise the perfect blend for every moment.
+Nestled in a small village of beautiful boutique shops, overlooking the River Thames the Orange Pekoe loves tea and everything about it.
+They have travelled far and wide and handpicked some of the finest tea leaves from around the world and promise the perfect blend for every moment.

 Postcard Teas, Dering Street, New Bond St, London, W1 (020-7629 3654)

 Not technically a tearoom but a shop, this is 'a great place for buying tea.
-Telling customers where all their teas come from in the world, it has a unique postmark provenance.
-On postcard it tells you where each tea was made and who made it.
+Telling customers where all their teas come from in the world, it has a unique postmark provenance-- it tells you where each tea was made and who made it.

 Offering tea parties for children and adults alike.
-Taking inspiration from the Hollywood star, the establishment hosts children.s tea parties (dress up boxes, sparkly make up, cakes and a great deal of pink and flowers), wonderful baby showers, elegant hen parties and birthdays.
-Adults also get to use the dressing up box with vintage accessories.
+Taking inspiration from the Hollywood star, the establishment hosts children's tea parties (dress up boxes, sparkly make up, cakes and a great deal of pink and flowers), wonderful baby showers, elegant hen parties and birthdays. http://www.bettyblythe.co.uk/

 The Connaught, Carlos Place, London W1 (020-7499 7070)